 But plopping a TV onto a heavy dresser is just a poor use of space, especially if you’re trying to open up the floor for VR exploration.
 Instead, mount the TV on the wall so that it’s out of the way (and consider getting a thin quilt to lay over it when you’re roaming around in VR mode.

 Go Digital For Casino Games

-As with a TV stand, a clunky poker table in the middle of a modern gaming room just won’t do.
+As with a TV stand, a clunky poker table in the middle of a modern gaming room just won’t cut it.
 That said a complete modern gaming room should combine aspects of versions of the same idea from the past.
-That means including some casino options that have always been popular in dens and bonus rooms.
-It’s not cheap, but instead of buying chips and a table, consider buying a few smart tablets that can hook up to the internet and connect you to digital poker and gaming platforms.
-You can usually play multiplayer card games against others in the rooms, but you also have additional options.
-For instance, slots are among the most popular and alluring online offerings from casino platforms, and give you an added dimension to your gaming room that you wouldn’t ordinarily have.
+That means including some casino options that have always been popular in dens and family rooms.
+Most of us have tablets and/or smartphones.
+Dispense with the table and play the multiplayer digital version instead.

 Build Risers For Seating

 Not many of us would be in a position to build a totally dedicated VR gaming room.
 It’s far more likely to be used as a general family cum games room.
 Either way, you want as little clutter as possible around the floor.
 That includes seating.